Light

 For more detail, read the full product description or visit our Plant Care Guides.

-Dracaena reflexa var. angustifolia 'Magenta' is toxic to cats and dogs if ingested.
-Keep the plant out of reach and remove fallen leaves, especially in homes with pets that chew foliage.
+Dracaena reflexa var. angustifolia 'Magenta' is toxic if ingested.
+Place it out of reach of pets and small children, and remove fallen leaves after maintenance.

 Plant names, growth habits, natural habitats and indoor care guidance are checked against trusted botanical, habitat and horticultural references before publication.View our plant care resources and references.